badlydrawnrob/anki/README.md

 #### It's sometimes helpful to add

+4. A subtitle or tags (to group cards)
-4. Supporting notes (in bullet point form)
+5. Supporting notes (in bullet point form)
-5. Links to articles or documentation
+6. Links to articles or documentation

 Unless its a super hard question, if you're spending more than a minute reviewing each card — reduce, reduce, reduce.
 Simplify it!